ROSE AND CROWN PENTANGUE TEAM

 Died, possibly of Dysentery on 16 October 1918 Aged 23.

-original photograph and identified the children.
-Also my thanks to and to Ted Wykes
+who donated the original photograph and identified the children.
+Also my thanks to and to Ted Wykes for his publication

 LANCE-CORPORAL FRED ALLEN